Pelvic floor therapy

-The pelvic floor is the group of muscles and connective tissue that support your urinary and reproductive organs.
+The pelvic floor is the group of muscles and connective tissue that support your bowel, bladder, and reproductive organs.
 When these muscles experience dysfunction, patients can experience a variety of symptoms from frequent urination to painful intercourse.
-Oftentimes, if there is dysfunction within the pelvis, lumbar spine, or abdomen, pelvic floor therapy can be warranted.
-Pelvic Floor Therapy can be administered by both physical and occupational therapists and works to relieve the symptoms of pelvic floor dysfunction through therapeutic exercise, manual therapy, education, breath work, and much more.
+Oftentimes, if there is dysfunction within the pelvis, lumbar spine, or abdomen, pelvic floor therapy can be beneficial.
+Pelvic floor therapy can be administered by both physical and occupational therapists and works to relieve the symptoms of pelvic floor dysfunction through therapeutic exercise, neuromuscular re-education, manual therapy, education, breath work, and much more.

-Pelvic floor physical and occupational therapy is a powerful treatment that is beneficial to people experiencing a wide array of symptoms.
+Pelvic floor therapy is a powerful treatment that is beneficial to people experiencing a wide array of symptoms.
 Factors causing pelvic floor dysfunction vary from patient to patient.

 Some medical problems that can be treated with pelvic floor physical therapy can include, but are not limited to: